freemjstudio/freemjstudio/README.md

 ### Hallo! 👋 :smile_cat:

-I'm studying computer science in CAU and working based on Republic of Korea wishing working abroad in the near future!
+I'm studying computer science in Chungang University.
+Currently, I'm using South Korea's wi-fi but I wish I can work abroad in the near future!

 I like
 iOS, python and Unity